cboin1996/requests-html/README.rst

     ...
     >>> results = asession.run(get_pyclock, get_pyclock, get_pyclock)

 The rest of the code operates the same way as the synchronous version except that ``results`` is a list containing multiple response objects however the same basic processes can be applied as above to extract the data you want.

-Note, the first time you ever run the ``render()`` method, it will download Chromium into your home directory (e.g. ``~/.pyppeteer/``).
-This only happens once.

 Using without Requests
 ======================